theCreedo/MyMegabusTicketsToExcelSpreadSheet/README.md

 # MyMegabusTicketsToExcelSpreadSheet
 ![Excel Spreadsheet](/Images/FinishedProduct.png)

-A JavaScript script that takes the HTML of the Megabus's ['My Tickets'](https://us.megabus.com/account-management/my-tickets) and prints out the raw data of the tickets to paste into excel.
+A JavaScript script that takes the HTML of the Megabus's ['My Tickets'](https://us.megabus.com/account-management/my-tickets) page and prints out the raw data of the tickets to paste into excel.

 ## How to use

-1. Create an Excel Spreadsheet
+1. Create an Excel Spreadsheet - (Name it whatever you like.
+I called mine 'Megabus Ticket Tracking')

-2. Create different Exel Tabs for tickets (optional)
+2. Create different Excel Tabs for tickets (optional)

 ![Sheet Tabs Format](/Images/SheetTabsFormat.png)

 3. Format the labels for the info given like this:

 ![Label Format](/Images/LabelFormat.png)

 4. Go to [Megabus's My Tickets](https://us.megabus.com/account-management/my-tickets) page and right click to access 'Inspect'

 ![Inspect Page](/Images/Inspect.png)

 5. Go to the console tab in 'Inspect', and paste the JavaScript code into the console.
 Press Enter.